From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 remappings:

-image: /camera1/image_raw
+image: /camera/image_raw

-camera_info: /camera1/camera_info
+camera_info: /camera/camera_info

 Then, you can launch the node: